If you're a new visitor to Banff National Park, you may find the selection of…

 The Prairie View Trail hike is a very popular one.
 It’s definitely not one of the prettier hikes in Kananaskis Country but in the off-season when you just want to get out, I think it’s an excellent choice.
 And its way more interesting if you do the Prairie View Trail – Jewell Pass combo as described below.

 Not only can it can be snowy by mid-October, it can hold the snow well into May.
 Don’t forget the icers and a pair of poles plus some warm clothes just in case.
-(Note that in May 2020 the snow is still reportedly quite deep so you really need to have the right gear.
-Hopefully by early June it will all have disappeared.)

 Details of the Prairie View Trail – Jewel Pass hike